partnermarketing/PMAnimatedBanners/README.md

 Default: `null`

-An image src to load into this container reference
+An image src to load into this container reference, when inserting images they will auto scale to fit the container references dimensions

 #### text